South Australian Consolidated Acts

 the Registrar may issue to the owner of the vehicle a permit, subject to such terms and conditions as the Registrar thinks fit to impose, authorising the vehicle to be driven on roads without registration during the period specified in the permit.

-(b) the appropriate insurance premium; and
+(c) the appropriate insurance premium has been paid; and

 the police officer may issue without fee to the owner of the vehicle a permit authorising the vehicle to be driven on roads without registration during the prescribed period.